-Trump calls Zelensky ‘dictator’: What’s behind escalating war of words?
+Trump calls Zelenskyy ‘dictator’: What’s behind escalating war of words?

 Ukraine has sought security guarantees from its Western allies against Russian aggression in the event of a peace deal.
 Kellogg, who arrived in Kyiv on Wednesday, said: “We understand the need for security guarantees.”

-How the public feud between Zelenskyy and Trump would affect the outcome of the peace talks is difficult to guess due to the US president’s unpredictable behaviour.
+How the public feud between Zelenskyy and Trump would affect the outcome of the talks is difficult to guess due to the US president’s unpredictable behaviour.

 But US policy shift on Ukraine under Trump will impact the transatlantic ties, with European leaders scrambling for response.